-Makerspaces: They seem to be all the buzz, but the concept that drives them isn’t new.
+Makerspaces.
+They seem to be all the buzz, but the concept that drives them isn’t new.
 For many years, we’ve been focused on directing every moment of our students’ lives.
 As parents, the lives of children are scheduled to the point they never have a moment to decide for themselves what to do.
 As teachers, if our students don’t look like they’re working, we worry that someone will think they aren’t learning.
 So when did we decide as adults that play is a bad thing?[Read more…] about Why Should You Build Makerspaces Immediately?

 Project based learning can be a challenge because it moves the control from the teacher to the student.
 When we began our teaching journey, controlling every aspect of student work from beginning to end seemed like the right thing to do.
 As we’ve evolved as teachers, we learned that loosening the reigns has many benefits.
 Check out some of the best reasons we use project based learning in our classroom.[Read more…] about The Reasons For Project Based Learning

-Imagine a classroom where the students monitored themselves-and not in that “hall pass police officer” type of way.
-Imagine a classroom where students encouraged each other to keep the room tidy, put things way and treat each other with respect.
+Imagine a classroom where the students monitored themselves-and, not in that “hall pass police officer” type of way.
+Imagine a classroom where students encouraged each other to keep the room tidy, put things away and treat each other with respect.
 We call this a sense of agency.